kinokasai/prc/doc/intro.md

 Everything related to event programming is abstracted in the structure of the language.

-Such code would then be compiled to javascript, similarly to this:
+Such code is then compiled to the following javascript:

 ````javascript
 function x() = {